Getting Florence Duomo tickets is actually very easy: there are several options available, suitable to all kind of travelers and budgets.

 It is definitely worth visiting all these religious sites as each one of them offers something particularly different, from its history and design perspective.
 Try to plan your visit by choosing the monuments you want to see, taking into account the recommended visiting times.

-The official website lays out the three passes you can choose from.
+You will have three passes you can choose from.

-Giotto Pass – it costs €20 for adults and €7 for children between 7 and 14 years old (children up to 6 years of age can get in for free) and gives you access to Giotto’s Bell Tower, the Baptistery, the Opera del Duomo Museum and Santa Reparata.
+GIOTTO PASS – It costs €20 for adults and €7 for children between 7 and 14 years old (children up to 6 years of age can get in for free) and gives you access to Giotto’s Bell Tower, the Baptistery, the Opera del Duomo Museum and Santa Reparata.

 Free admission is available for all monuments for people with disabilities and their companion.
 To get your free access, you need to send an email to accessibilita@duomo.firenze.it or contact the desk in Piazza Duomo 14, providing a certification document.

-In order to get your tickets, you’ll you have to register with a valid email and then make the payment.
-You will then receive an email with the pass you’ve chosen and other useful information.
+In order to get your tickets for the Duomo Florence, you’ll you have to register with a valid email and make the payment.
+You will receive an email with the pass you’ve chosen and other useful information.
+Bring this ticket with you, as it will be requested at the entrance.

-Get your tickets for the Duomo Florence via third party booking sites
+Get your tickets for the Duomo Florence via third-party booking sites

 Join a guided tour of Florence Duomo

-Another great way of securing tickets for the Duomo and the other monuments in the religious complex is to join a guided tour, either with a live guide or with an audio guide.
-You obviously don’t have to take a guided tour, but it’s definitely a good idea if you want a more insightful experience when you visit.
+A guided tour is a good idea if you want a more insightful experience when you visit.
 You’ll have a guide taking you to the gate, letting you know what you need to do at every step of your visit, and showering you with interesting information about the sites you are visiting.

-Tour of the Cathedral – €13 for adults; €7 for children between 7 and 14 years of age.
+TOUR OF THE CATHEDRAL – Available on Tuesdays, Wednesdays and Thursdays, it costs €15 for adults; €7 for children between 7 and 14 years of age.
 Children under 6 go free.

-Tour of the Dome – €40 for adults; €30 for children between 7 and 14 years old.
+TOUR OF THE DOME – Available Monday to Saturday, it costs €45 for adults; €30 for children between 7 and 14 years old.
 Children under 6 go free.

 Get the Florence Pass

 Another way of getting tickets for the Duomo of Florence is the Florence Pass, not to be confused with the Firenzecard which, on the other hand, gives you no access to the monuments of the Duomo Complex.
-Attractions included are Florence Cathedral and Brunelleschi’s Dome, the Uffizi Gallery, the Galleria dell’Accademia (where you can see Michelangelo’s David.
-You also get a city app you can download on your phone and a 10% discount on all other attractions in the Tuscan city.

 Get your Florence Duomo tickets in person

 Finally, there is the option to buy your tickets for the Duomo Florence on-site in the square – though this option is obviously subject to availability and you may not even get a ticket for the time slot you want.
-There are two ticket offices, on in Piazza Duomo 14/A that only accepts electronic payments, and another in Piazza San Giovanni 7.

 There is no admission fee to access Florence Duomo, but you’ll have to pay a fee to visit all other monuments of the Duomo Complex.
 This is a breakdown of the costs:

-Brunelleschi Pass – €30 for adults, €12 for children between 7 and 14 years of age, free for children up to 6 years old.
+BRUNELLESCHI PASS – €30 for adults, €12 for children between 7 and 14 years of age, free for children up to 6 years old.

-Giotto Pass – €20 for adults, €7 for children between 7 and 14 years old, free for children up to 6 years of age.
+GIOTTO PASS – €20 for adults, €7 for children between 7 and 14 years old, free for children up to 6 years of age.

-Ghiberti Pass – €15 for adults, €5 for children between 7 and 14 years old and students of all nationalities, free for children up to 6 years of age.
+GHIBERTI PASS – €15 for adults, €5 for children between 7 and 14 years old and students of all nationalities, free for children up to 6 years of age.

 Modifications to the reservation and refunds